 Compact Flash Cards (CF Cards) became very popular and widely accepted with the advancements in digital cameras and personal digital assistants.
-CF cards give users the freedom to go and purchase cards with storage capacity that meets both their needs and expectations.
-CF cards became so popular due to a number of reasons and one of the main reasons is that compact flash cards are non volatile: meaning, the data stored in the CF card is retained even if the power on the device is turned off.
-Moreover, they are completely based on a semiconductor structure design making them stronger and less prone to damage than many other traditional data storage devices.
+CompactFlash give users the freedom to go and purchase cards with storage capacity that meets both their needs and expectations.
+CF cards became popular due to a number of reasons.
+One of the main reasons is that compact flash cards are non volatile.
+Meaning the data stored in the CF card is retained even if the power on the device is turned off.
+They are based on a semiconductor design making them stronger and less prone to damage than other traditional data storage devices.

 Do not fill up your card to the max of its storage capacity.
 You should always make sure that you know the actual capacity of your CF card.
 Suppose the size of your compact flash card is 2GB.
 This does not mean that you need to store 2GB of data to the card.
 When the card becomes completely full, then there is more of a chance that the data and the camera card will become corrupted.
 So, try to leave some storage space on your compact flash card.
 You also have to be very careful in the handling of the card.
 You should keep it in a safe dry location that is free of dust.